-36 credits consisting of 030 in the Major Discipline and six in Related Courses.
-Of the 30 credits in the Major Discipline, twelve must be at the 100-level or above.
-Major Discipline: All courses in Classics, Latin, Greek, Ancient History, and Ancient Art are applicable, of which one course in Ancient Art (ARTH 146, 148, or 149) and two courses in Ancient History are required.
-The two History courses must be in two different cultural areas, chosen from among the following: Greece (CLAS201, 121), Rome (CLAS 23, 122), the Near East (CLAS 149), and CLAS 221 and 222 (Seminar in Ancient History) when offered and as appropriate.
-Related Courses: For a list of approved related courses in Fine Arts, Humanities, Social Sciences and Natural Sciences, students should consult with the Classics department.
-Foreign Language: Fulfillment of the language distribution requirement of the College of Arts and Sciences is required, preferably in Latin or Greek.
-Examples of approved Related Courses: This list is kept on file in the Classics Department, reviewed and perhaps modified annually, and adjusted to meet the special interests of those intending to major in Classical Civilization.
+Thirty-six credits consisting of thirty credits in the major discipline and six in related courses.
+Of the thirty credits in the major discipline, twelve must be at the 100-level or higher.

+Major Discipline: All courses in classics, Latin, Greek, ancient history, and ancient art are applicable, of which one course in ancient art (ARTH 146, 148, or 149) and two courses in ancient history are required.
+The two history courses must be in two different cultural areas, chosen from among the following: Greece (CLAS 201, 121), Rome (CLAS 023, 122), the Near East (CLAS 149); and CLAS 221 and 222 (Seminars in Ancient History) taken when offered and the topic is appropriate.

+Related Courses: For a list of approved related courses in fine arts, humanities, social sciences and natural sciences, students should consult with the Department of Classics.

+Foreign Language: Fulfillment of the language Distribution Requirements of the College of Arts and Sciences is required, preferably in Latin or Greek.
+A list of approved related courses is kept on file in the Department of Classics, reviewed annually, and adjusted to meet the special interests of those intending to major in Classical Civilization.

+Computer Science

-Computer Science One introductory programming course, chosen from CS 016, 021, or equivalent; with the core: CS 064, 110, 121, 123, 124, 224 or 243, and 292; and twelve additional credits of computer science courses, including nine credits at the 200-level.
+One introductory programming course, chosen from CS 016, 021, or equivalent; with the core: CS 064, 110, 121, 124, 125, 224 or 243, and 292; and twelve additional credits of computer science courses, including nine credits at the 200-level.
 MATH 019 and 020, or MATH 021 and 022 (MATH 021 and 022 are recommended); STAT 153.
-It is recommended that the natural sciences distribution requirement be fulfilled with a two-semester laboratory science sequence.
+It is recommended that the natural sciences Distribution Requirements be fulfilled with a two-semester laboratory science sequence.

+Economics

-Economics Thirty-three credits in Economics and three credits in Mathematics as follows: Economics 011, 012; MATH 019; three courses numbered Economics 020-160 or 194-196, two of which must be numbered 110 or higher; the methods and theory courses in Economics numbered 170, 171, 172; and three Economics courses numbered 200 or higher.
-No more than three credits from HON 218, HON 219, EC 291, EC 292, EC 297, EC 298 may be applied towards the major.
+Thirty-three credits in economics and three credits in mathematics as follows: EC 011, 012; MATH 019; three courses numbered EC 020-160 or 194-196, two of which must be numbered 110 or higher; the methods and theory courses in economics numbered EC 170, 171, 172; and three economics courses numbered 200 or higher.
+No more than three credits from HON 218, 219; EC 291, 292, 297, 298 may be applied toward the major.
 Students are urged to take MATH 019 early in the program.